-- (1) Subwatershed Integrated Planning (IP) evaluates the three towns working together to develop an integrated plan to manage their four permits.
-The pollutant loads and costs are compiled by subwatershed. - (2) Traditional Permitting (T) evaluates the three towns working independently to manage their permits (i.e., silo approach).
-The permits (i.e., wastewater and MS4) within the towns are managed separately and credit across permits is not considered. - (3) Town Integrated Planning for Exeter (EX) evaluates the Town of Exeter using an integrated plan to manage their two permits (i.e., wastewater and MS4).
+- (1)Subwatershed Integrated Planning (IP) - evaluates the three towns working together to develop an integrated plan to manage their four permits.
+The pollutant loads and costs are compiled by subwatershed. - (2)Traditional Permitting (T) - evaluates the three towns working independently to manage their permits (i.e., silo approach).
+The permits (i.e., wastewater and MS4) within the towns are managed separately and credit across permits is not considered. - Town Integrated Planning for Exeter (EX) evaluates the Town of Exeter using an (3) integrated plan to manage their two permits (i.e., wastewater and MS4).

 The permitting scenarios were evaluated for a range of management scenarios (Table 4-1) which consider varying WWTF load targets, receiving water load targets and non-point source sizing criteria.
-Additional management scenarios were evaluated and are presented in Appendix 8.2 and considered additional WWTF load targets and non-point source implementation to meet receiving water load target goals.
+Additional management scenarios were evaluated and are presented in Appendix B and considered additional WWTF load targets and non-point source implementation to meet receiving water load target goals.
 The management scenarios assume that the WWTFs are in the process of meeting the regulatory milestones outlined in the AOC, by designing a WWTF Plan to operate at 8 mg/L by 2019.
 The WWTF targets in all scenarios with the exception of IP-3/5/8 are to be implemented during a single permit cycle.
-Scenario IP-3/5/8 has an implementation schedule across multiple permit cycles and begins with 8 mg/l at 2019, transitions to 5 mg/l at 2029, and ends at 3 mg/L by 2042.
-The extended implementation schedule allows for ecosystem monitoring and adaptive management at each critical stage and for participation by upper watershed communities.
-This is described in greater detail in Section 0.
+Scenario IP-3/5/8 has an implementation schedule across multiple permit cycles and begins with 8 mg/l at 2019, transitions to 5 mg/l at 2029, and ends at 3 mg/L by 2042 with implementation of nitrogen control strategies to reduce nitrogen in the estuary in between those milestones.
+This Integrated Planning scenario recognizes that permit conditions may be adjusted so long as water quality criteria and designated uses are The extended implementation schedule allows for ecosystem monitoring and being met. adaptive management at each critical stage and for participation by upper watershed communities.
+This is described in greater detail in Section 4.5.
 The receiving water load targets will be met by a combination of point source reductions due to the upgrades made to the WWTF and through implementation of non-point source controls which are required under by the WWTF AOC and the MS4 permit.